 Through avenues like scholarships, grants, and student loans, there are multiple ways to fund your medical education as you work toward becoming a doctor.
 But once you graduate, the reality of paying off your med school loans will begin to sink in.

-Before you get too bogged down by the idea of the monthly bills that await, you should know that there are a number of different ways you can make the process of paying off medical school loans more manageable.
-Take a look at some common options.
+Before you get too bogged down by the idea of the monthly bills after you finish medial school, you should know that there are a number of different ways and common options you can make the process of paying off medical school loans more manageable.

 Things to consider when repaying medical school loans

-The mounting physician shortage in the US suggests there will be a continued need for qualified physicians in the coming years.
+The mounting physician shortage in the United States suggests there will be a continued need for qualified physicians in the coming years.
 Once you are licensed to practice, you can pursue one of these positions and begin earning a steady income.

 But you won’t have to rely on your paychecks alone when it comes to paying off medical school loans.
-Many doctors use the following methods to assist in their loan repayment process:
+The repayment plans can be broken into two types: traditional repayment plans and income-driven repayment plans.
+Many doctors commonly use the following for loan repayment:

-• Deferment and forbearance refer to “grace” periods after graduation during which no loan payments are due.
+- Grace, Deferment and forbearanceb> refer to periods after graduation during which no loan payments are due.
+Grace is a time period when payments are not required.
+Although the government pays the interest on subsidized loans, interest continues to accrue on unsubsidized loans.
 Deferment is a temporary suspension of loan payments.
 That said, eligibility can be somewhat restrictive.
-Those who are ineligible for deferment may qualify to receive a forbearance— a period of time in which you can either make payments lower than those previously scheduled or delay making payments completely while interest still accrues.
+If you get a forbearance, it is a period of time in which you can either delay making payments completely or make payments in lower amount than scheduled while interest still accrues.

 It’s helpful to note that as a medical resident, you are entitled to a mandatory residency forbearance that can be used to postpone your payments throughout residency.
 To qualify, you must clearly identify yourself as a medical resident and complete the required paperwork.

-• Student loan forgiveness is also available through some federal programs for physicians who aspire to work in the public service sector.
-In addition to a few other requirements, borrowers must be employed full-time in a qualifying public service position during the period in which they made 120 monthly payments.
+- Public Student Loan Forgiveness (PSLF) is also available through some federal programs for physicians who aspire to work in the public service sector.
+In addition to a few other requirements, borrowers must be employed full-time in a qualifying public service position during the period in which they make 120 monthly payments.

 In other words, physicians who are employed by a qualifying government or nonprofit organization, make all their payments for 10 years, and meet a few other criteria can become eligible to have the remainder of their debt forgiven.